sinoroc/kb/src/python/packaging.rst

 Package
 -------

+.. sidebar:: Confusion #1: Import package vs. distribution package

+    One of the biggest confusion in the Python packaging terminology is around the meaning of the term *package*.
+Sometimes the terms *import package* and *distribution package* are used to clarify this.

+It is sometimes named *import package*, as opposed to *distribution package* (see below).

 A Python package is a directory containing at least a Python package
 initializer: the ``__init__.py`` module.
 A package also usually contains